 If the support order was made in Ontario but the paying parent does not live in Ontario or moves out of Ontario, FRO can similarly continue to enforce payment.

-As a payor or recipient, it is important to understand your rights and responsibilities in regard to child support.
+As a payor or recipient, it is important to understand your rights and responsibilities in regards to child support.
 For more information on enforcement and how an Ontario family law lawyer can help you, call Feldstein Family Law Group P.C. at (905) 581-7222.